lsturm/ActorMovement/templates/markdownPartials/about.md

 * Increase your ability for emotional intimacy
 * Hone your physical specificity
 * Explore all your senses and sensuality
-* Discover a variety of exercises specifically selected for the diverse needs of anactor
+* Discover a variety of exercises specifically selected for the diverse needs of an actor
 * and much more

 ###What is this class and why should I take it?